ClusterCockpit/cc-slurm-adapter/README.md

 `slurmQueryDelay`   | yes | Time (seconds) to wait between prolog/epilog event to actual synchronization.
 This is just for good measure to give Slurm some time to react.
 There should usually be no need to change this.
 `slurmQueryMaxSpan` | yes | Maximum time (seconds) cc-slurm-adapter is allowed to synchronize jobs from the past.
 This is to avoid accidental flooding with millions of jobs from e.g. multiple years.
 `slurmMaxRetries`   | yes | Maximum attempts Slurm should be queried upon a Prolog/Epilog event.
 If Slurm is reacting slow or isn't available at all, this limits the "fast" attempts to query Slurm about that job.
 Even if it should time out, a later occuring synchronize should still catch this job.
 Though, the latency from Slurm to cc-backend is increased.
 There should usually be no need to change this.
+`ccPollInterval`    | yes | Interval (seconds) in which all jobs are queried from cc-backend.
+Used to prevent stuck jobs and during normal operation this does not need to run often.
 `ccRestUrl`         | no  | The URL to cc-backend's REST API.
 Must not contain a trailing slash.
 `ccRestJwt`         | no  | The JWT obtained from cc-backend, which allows access to the REST API.
 `gpuPciAddrs`       | yes | Dictionary of Regexes mapping to a list of PCI addresses.
 If some of your nodes have GPUs, use this to map the hostnames via regex to a list of GPUs those nodes have.
 They have to be ordered like NVML shows them, which should hopefully be the same as `nvidia-smi` shows them, if all devices are visible.